wiremock/api-template-library/amazonaws.com-lookoutmetrics/index.md

 ---
 slug: "amazonaws-com-lookoutmetrics"
-name: "Amazon Lookout for Metrics"
+title: "Amazon Lookout for Metrics"
 provider: "amazonaws.com"
 description: "This is the <i>Amazon Lookout for Metrics API Reference</i>.
 For an\
   \ introduction to the service with tutorials for getting started, visit <a href=\"\